ilyafederovru1/Infinite_Live/README.md

 # IMPORTANT
 The picture name must be changed to “livery ID.jpg”.
-And it must be placed under the corresponding aircraft ID folder.
-If you can't find the right aircraft ID folder, you might need to create a folder for the picture as it might not exist yet.
+And it must be placed under the corresponding aircraft name folder.
+If you can't find the right aircraft Name folder, you might need to create a folder for the picture as it might not exist yet.